 Refreshing the Border

 Through God’s preparation and their Immigration journey, Rondell launched The immigration Coalition in February of 2017.
-With the partnership of Churches, organizations, and people of goodwill around the United States, The immigration Coalition is a non-profit organization providing clean drinking water to Latino, Immigrant, and Migrant communities along the U.S.-Mexico Border.
+With the partnership of Churches, organizations, and people of goodwill around the United States, The immigration Coalition is a non-profit organization providing clean drinking water, food, and essential items to Immigrants, Migrants, and Asylum-Seekers along the U.S.-Mexico Border.